William Feetham

 William "Billy" Feetham (birth unknown – death unknown) was a professional rugby league footballer who played in the 1890s.
-He played at club level for Hull F.C.
-(Heritage №), and Hull Kingston Rovers (Heritage №).
+He played at club level for Hull FC, and Hull Kingston Rovers.

-On 6 November 1897, he played as a substitute for the Hull Kingston Rovers against St Helens, without Hull FC's permission, causing complaints that his appearance for Hull Kingston Rovers violated Northern Union rules.
+On 6 November 1897, he played as a substitute for Hull Kingston Rovers against St Helens, without Hull FC's permission, causing complaints that his appearance for Hull Kingston Rovers violated Northern Union rules.